open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/README.md

   For example, "Cel" for the unit with full name "degree Celsius".
 - Instruments SHOULD use non-prefixed units (i.e. `By` instead of `MiBy`) unless there is good technical reason to not do so.
+- When instruments are measuring durations, seconds (i.e. `s`) SHOULD be used.

 ### Instrument Types